We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 4. Gasoline Generators

 Generators can run on a variety of different fuels, but the most common fuel for portable and inverter generators is gasoline.
-Any generator that operates on gasoline falls into this category, which makes broad observations about them difficult.
+Any generator that operates on gasoline falls into this category, which makes broad observations difficult.
 The power, features, and suitable uses of a lightweight, portable generator that runs on gas and those of a gas-fueled, inverter generator are different.

 Best for: Shoppers who are on a budget, or use their generators infrequently